 Yana Skakun

-Financial planning is a relationship business built on trust.
-Clients are entrusting a financial planner with their retirement security, their children's education, their life savings, and their financial future — and that trust begins before a first meeting is ever booked.
-The first impression most prospective clients form comes from a financial planner's website or LinkedIn profile, where a professional headshot communicates the quality and seriousness of the advice they can expect.
+Financial planning is a relationship business built almost entirely on trust.
+A client is entrusting a financial planner with their retirement security, their children's education fund, their life savings, and their financial future — and that trust begins to form long before a first meeting is ever booked.
+The first impression most prospective clients form comes from a financial planner's website, LinkedIn profile, or firm directory listing, where a professional headshot quietly communicates the quality and seriousness of the advice they can expect.
+It is easy to underestimate how much weight a single photograph carries in a decision this significant.

-For Chartered Financial Planners, Certified Financial Planners, and advisers regulated by the FCA, a professional headshot is not merely a cosmetic consideration — it is part of the professional standards expected at this level of regulated financial practice.
+For Chartered Financial Planners, Certified Financial Planners, and advisers regulated by the FCA, a professional headshot is not a purely cosmetic consideration.
+It sits alongside the qualifications, the regulatory disclosures, and the client testimonials as part of the overall professional presentation expected at this level of regulated financial practice.

-IFAs and CFPs running their own practices or working within smaller firms have complete control over their professional image and typically benefit most from individual brand photography — headshots, practice environment images, and consultation context shots — that communicates the quality of the client experience they offer.
+Independent Financial Advisers and Chartered Financial Planners running their own practices, or working within smaller firms, have complete control over their professional image and typically benefit most from individual brand photography — headshots, images of the practice environment, and consultation-context shots that together communicate the quality of the client experience on offer.
+Because they are the face of their own business, the investment in getting this right tends to pay off directly and visibly in enquiry rates.

-Wealth managers and private banking professionals often work within larger institutions that have defined brand photography standards.
-Consistent, high-quality team photography across relationship manager profiles communicates institutional quality to high-net-worth clients for whom the quality of the client experience is a key selection criterion.
+Wealth managers and private banking professionals, by contrast, often work within larger institutions that already have defined brand photography standards.
+Even so, consistent, high-quality team photography across relationship manager profiles communicates institutional quality to high-net-worth clients, for whom the perceived quality of the client experience is frequently a genuine selection criterion between competing firms offering broadly similar services.

-Individual headshot and brand photography sessions for IFAs, Chartered Financial Planners, and wealth managers in Cambridge and Cambridgeshire.
+I offer individual headshot and brand photography sessions for IFAs, Chartered Financial Planners, and wealth managers around Cambridge and Cambridgeshire, with a natural, approachable style that still reads as thoroughly professional.

 Yana Skakun